 It was a scorching summer and since we came from a long trip we rested a bit until we can bear the afternoon heat.
 By 4:00 pm, we started our beach escapade.

 Subic Beach was known for its pinkish sand and so we were excited to see it personally.
 When we held the grains, it was creamy white with particles of red color coming from crushed red organ pipe corals.
 The sand was very fine and the turquoise water was so clear that you may see the sea bed as it gets easily deep.
 Wading on the water was so refreshing because it was pristine clear.
 But there were crushed corals on the sea bed.
 It is advised to wear aqua shoes.

 Subic Beach is composed of two parts, one is Subic Dako (the Big Subic Beach) and Subic Saday (the Small Subic Beach).
 Subic Dako is more popular that’s why it is more frequented by visitors.
 As such, it is crowded and noisy.
-If you want to enjoy the island with serene feel then Subic Saday is for you.
+If you want to enjoy the island with a serene feel then Subic Saday is for you.

 Since the sweltering month of April had passed, the wide and long shoreline wasn’t packed with people anymore.
 It was so nice to take a long, quiet walk.
-It was so peaceful, more than enough relieving oneself from stress and anxieties.
+It was so peaceful, more than enough to relieve oneself from stress and anxieties.

 We were told by Kuya Eddie to bring food since there are no restaurants and carinderias in Subic Beach.
 To sustain our dinner and breakfast, we bought rice, canned goods, bread, fruits, and mineral water in a store in Matnog port.

 Mornings in Sorsogon

 We woke up early to catch the sunrise.
 I just couldn’t get enough of the beautiful morning along the shore.
 It was peaceful and so calm.
 After having our fill of the sunrise photos, we took a long quiet walk along the shore.
 Then we settled for breakfast and later we waded on the water for the last hurrah.